SHARKgamestudio/OpenConsoleGUI/README.md

 # It is recommended to import all classes from the library.
 from cgui import *

 # Creates a progress-bar with a prefix and a specified length (e.g., 25 characters).
-You can display the % and apply styles.
-bar = ProgressBar(prefix="myBar", length=25)
+bar = ProgressBar(prefix="myBar", length=25) # You can display the % and apply styles.

 # Create a loop for updating the value (must be given in %).
 for progress in range(100):